Frank Lovece

 Frank Lovece (/lɒˈvɛtʃə/) is an American journalist, author, and a comic book writer primarily for Marvel Comics, where he and artist Mike Okamoto created the miniseries Atomic Age.
 His longest affiliation has been with the New York metropolitan area newspaper Newsday, where he has worked as a feature writer and film critic.

+He was a nationally syndicated columnist for United Media/Newspaper Enterprise Association (NEA) for more than nine years, writing weekly interview features with filmmakers and performers.
+He is the author of several books and has also written for numerous publications including Billboard, Entertainment Weekly, the Los Angeles Times, the New York Post, Penthouse, Sound & Vision, and The Village Voice.
+One of his inflight-magazine features, a profile of telecommunications entrepreneur René Anselmo, was entered into the U.S. Congressional Record.

 Early life

 Lovece was born in Buenos Aires, Argentina.
 He is the son of Italian immigrants.
 He moved to the U.S as a toddler and was raised in Keyser and Morgantown, West Virginia.
 There his family ran Italian restaurants.
 He attended St. Francis High School and West Virginia University in Morgantown, where he was the arts/entertainment editor of the college newspaper, the Daily Athenaeum.
 He graduated with a Bachelor of Arts in Communications.